CodeBanana69/Microsoft-Rewards-Script-ColorVariant/README.md

 Under development, however mainly for personal use!

+Added colors to terminal to have better organization.

 ## How to setup ##
 1. Download or clone source code
 2. Run `npm i` to install the packages